The 10 Scariest Scenes in David Lynch Movies

 10. The “impregnation” scene in Eraserhead

-Perhaps one of the most unconventional sex scenes ever found in cinema, David Lynch’s opening sequence from his first full-length feature film about the anxieties of parenthood works as a good introduction for some of the quirks and idiosyncrasies that would later become the director’s signature approach, from the dreamlike visuals and unconventional editing to the ever-present dread conveyed by the use of loud ambient noise and industrial motifs.
+Lynch’s opening sequence from his first full-length feature film about the anxieties of parenthood works as a good introduction for some of the quirks and idiosyncrasies that would later become the director’s signature approach, from the dreamlike visuals and unconventional editing to the dread conveyed by the use of loud ambient noises and industrial motifs.

-The 1977 film, shot entirely at night over a five-year period and starring Jack Nance as Henry and Charlotte Steward as his girlfriend Mary, opens with what is supposed to be the Mary’s impregnation.
+The 1977 film, shot entirely at night over a five-year period and starring Jack Nance as Henry and Charlotte Steward as his girlfriend Mary, opens with what is supposed to be the fecundation of Mary (the name of “Mary” is not a coincidence since Lynch himself said that he was reading the Bible while he was making the film).

 Instead of depicting the act itself, we are shown the protagonist’s head floating through space.
 While his image fades away, the camera approaches what seems to be a desolated planet.
 After navigating through its winding rock formations, we get to a cabin where a scarred man awaits next to a broken window.
 As soon as a spermatozoon-like monster materializes from Henry’s mouth, the scarred man activates the levers in front of him, making the creature fall into a pool of silver liquid.